lankaraniamir/mandala-clock/README.md

 # Pointy-Clock-Visualizer
 Simple program representing a clock abstractly.
-Download the folder and open index.html on your browser to see a representation of the current time.
+To see visualizer, go to its github page found on right sidebar.
+To run locally, download the folder and open index.html on your browser.

 The hour is represented by the number of colors in the visualizer (easily visualizable by the number of shapes in the corner representing each color